Sign in

 • Main Applications and Uses:

-• Cutting and grinding metal, stone, and concrete.
+• Cutting and grinding capabilities for metal, stone, and concrete.

 • Removing rust and paint from surfaces.

-• Polishing and finishing materials in construction and metalworking.
+• Polishing and finishing tasks in construction and metalworking.

-• Most Useful For: Angle grinders are indispensable in construction, metalworking, and emergency rescue operations, offering versatility and power for a wide range of tasks.
+• Most Useful For: Heavy use in construction, metalworking, and emergency operations, offering versatility and power across diverse functions.

 Hand Grinder